tylernix/tyler-finch-demo/README.md

 You need both `FINCH_CLIENT_ID` and `NEXT_PUBLIC_FINCH_CLIENT_ID` so that it can be used on Next.js frontend and Next.js backend.

 Uses SWR to fetch api requests.
 A global fetcher function is used which includes a progress bar when loading.
 Editable in components/layout.tsx.
+Error handling and throwing happens within SWR fetcher in `_app.tsx`.

 Finch Data Types can be found in types/finch.d.ts.